 How to Use Sesame Seed Oil on Hair

-- Mix sesame oil and mustard seed oil in equal parts.
+- Mix the sesame oil and mustard seed oil in a bowl.

 - Wash out the next morning with a mild shampoo and deep condition as usual.